minhajahmed1/events_platform/README.md

 Has an Admin users that has access too everyones events and also has the authority to delete other user's accounts.

-Technologies used: Html5, CSS3, Ruby, Ruby on Rails, SQL, Bootstrap.
+Technologies used: Html5, CSS3, Ruby, Ruby on Rails, SQL, Bootstrap, AWS.

+Now hosted on AWS http://eventsplatform.website/